Ever seen those funny-looking curl bars at the gym?

 How Is a Curl Bar Different From a Straight Bar?

-A curl bar bends at a certain degree angle which makes it easier to grip.
+The difference between a curl bar and a straight bar is that the former bends at a certain degree angle which makes it easier to grip.
 Comparatively, a straight bar puts unnecessary stress on your wrists and joints, making it less efficient in terms of building muscle when compared to a curl bar.

 What Muscles Does a Curl Bar Work?